BryceStansfield/MinecraftUserSubmittedResources/README.md

+NOTE: This was a quick project done at night on a weekend.
+I can't guarentee that it functions perfectly under all situations, if you encounter anything though feel free to raise an issue or fork.

 A web-gui that lets users (with a password) automatically upload texture varients to a servers resource pack

 Required config vars (in instance/config.py):